krzysztofkolcz/java/barteczko/oca.md

 ### +
 ### %
-% - może być użyty dla int oraz floating point (float, double) 5.5 % 3 = 2.5
+% - może być użyty dla integral oraz floating point (float, double) 5.5 % 3 = 2.5

 ### &
 can have integral as well as boolean operands. integral types means byte, short, int, long, and char unlike &&, & will not "short circuit" the expression if used on boolean parameters.

+for integral - bit and

 ### !
 Tylko boolean